manoellion/manoellion/README.md

-,- 👋 Hi, I’m @manoellion, sou estudande do IFRN, cursando TSI- 3°periodo 👀 I’m interested in  desenvolvolvimento web
+  ,- 👋 Hi, I’m @manoellion, sou estudande do IFRN, cursando TSI- 3° period
+ 👀 I’m interested in  desenvolvolvimento web
 - 🌱 I’m currently learning  js e python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me  manoelgmf@hotmail.com

 <!---
 manoellion/manoellion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.